 - 5.7 Serious violence is associated with a number of risk indicators in children including increased absence from school, a change in friendships or relationships with older individuals or groups, a significant decline in performance, signs of self-harm or a significant change in wellbeing, signs of assault or unexplained injuries.
 Staff will be made aware of these and of the other risk factors which increase the likelihood of involvement in serious violence, including, being male, having been frequently absent or permanently excluded from school, having experienced child maltreatment and having been involved in offending such as theft or robbery.
 Staff training will raise awareness to these risks and any concerns will be passed to the Designated Safeguarding Lead to coordinate a safeguarding response. - 5.8 So-called 'honour-based' abuse encompasses crimes which have been committed to protect or defend the so-called "honour" of the family and/or the community, including Female Genital Mutilation (FGM) (see appendix 6), forced marriage, and practices such as breast ironing.
 All forms of so called Honour Based Abuse are abuse (regardless of the motivation) and concerns will be passed to the Designated Safeguarding Lead for onward referral as required. - 5.9 Modern slavery and human trafficking can take on many forms, including sexual exploitation, forced labour, slavery, servitude, forced criminality and the removal of organs.
 Children may be trafficked into the UK from abroad or moved around the country.
 Staff need to be aware of indicators which include, but not limited to, neglect, isolation, poor living conditions, having few personal belongings and a lack of trust and reluctance to seek help.
 Staff will refer any concerns to the DSL without delay who will take action and also refer victims to the National Referral Mechanism (www.gov.uk).

 - 5.10 Private fostering arrangements Where a child under 16 (or 18 with a disability) is living with someone who is not their family or a close relative for 28 days or more, staff inform the Designated Safeguarding Lead so that a referral to Children's Social Care for a safety check, can be made.
-(A close relative includes step-parent, grandparents, uncle, aunt or sibling). - 5.11 Complaints or concerns raised by parents or pupils will be taken seriously and followed up in accordance with the school's complaints process.
+(A close relative includes step-parent, grandparents, uncle, aunt or sibling). - 5.11 Domestic abuse can encompass a wide range of behaviours and may be a single incident or a pattern of incidents.
+That abuse can be, but is not limited to, psychological, physical, sexual, financial or emotional.
+Children can be victims of domestic abuse.
+They may see, hear, or experience the effects of abuse at home and/or suffer domestic abuse in their own intimate relationships (teenage relationship abuse).
+All of which can have a detrimental and long-term impact on their health, well-being, development, and ability to learn.
+Staff will refer concerns to the DSL and where the police have attended an incident of domestic abuse and school receive an "Operation Encompass" call, any pupil who may have been impacted will be supported.5.12 Complaints or concerns raised by parents or pupils will be taken seriously and followed up in accordance with the school's complaints process.

-5.12 Support for Staff
+5.13 Support for Staff